hiranadeem/weCycle/README.md

 # weCycle

 weCycle is an app designed to help users categorize materials for recyling.
 The app uses a neural network to learn which materials are recyclable and give advice.
-Using TensorFlow MobileNet, it an recognize 10 categories of items and provide instructions on how to recycle them.

-## Convolutional Neural Network
+## Convolutional Neural Network - TensorFlow MobileNet

 The app utilizes a neural network to recognize 11 categories of object that are then classified as recyclable or garbage.
-The network was created using a 25 layers pretrained model , MobileNet, which includs 5 convolutional layers.
+The network was created using a 25 layers pretrained model , MobileNet, which includes 5 convolutional layers.

 ## Databases